TravelDesk User Manual

 Editing a request

-A submitted request can be edited while its status is Pending Booking — that is, after approval but before a booking has been attached.
+A submitted request can be edited while its status is Pending Booking — that is, after submission but before a booking has been attached.
 Open the request from the list and click Edit to change the reason, destination, travel dates, number of travellers, approval / PO number, or cost center.
 The traveller (On behalf of) and request number are fixed at submission and cannot be changed.

 Once a booking is attached to the request, editing is locked.